 In August 2020, it was reported that two of King's children, Andy and Chaia King, had died within a few weeks of each other.

-King resides in Beverly Hills and is frequently seen behind home plate at Dodger's games.
+King resided in Beverly Hills and was frequently seen behind home plate at Dodger's games.

 |Net Worth:||$50 Million|